fyrworx4/kali-on-command/README.md

 cd kali-on-command
 ```

-To run locally:
+To run the playbook locally:

 ```bash
 ansible-playbook -c local -i localhost, playbook.yml
 ```

-To run on multiple machines, create an inventory file called "hosts" with IP addresses of your Kali VMs:
+To run the playbook on multiple machines, create an inventory file called "hosts" with IP addresses of your Kali VMs:

 ```ini
 10.128.0.10